Specicount/Specicount/README.md

 We currently hosting the website on:
 * A server in Matthew's house - This is used for development and where we push live changes immediately
 * A virtual machine provided by ANU for student purposes - This is used as the production server where the client and auditors can test the functionality of the site.
 We push changes from the development server to this server every time major changes are made.
-A current prototype can be found here (please note, this can only be accessed on the ANU campus or via the [ANU VPN](https://services.anu.edu.au/information-technology/login-access/virtual-private-network-0)).
+(Note: this server can only be accessed on the ANU campus or via the [ANU VPN](https://services.anu.edu.au/information-technology/login-access/virtual-private-network-0)).

 **We have currently closed access to our prototype due to official testing starting soon.
 We hope to have something up for you soon. :)**

 The project is housed on Apache2 server using PHP 7 and other items which can be found in our [Technical Documentation](https://docs.google.com/document/d/19ObKv17vrhDEsHHpE8ep23V5kh7Y6Wm3NpOwPVRjhlc/edit?usp=sharing)